 There Is Help For Depression!

 One or more situations cause situational depression.
-These situations can be upsetting, but not necessarily a real depression.
-Possibly a loss of a job, a divorce, the death of a loved one, etc. If you think you might be experiencing signs of depression, please first pray about it, and if you feel a confirmation that you might be having symptoms of depression, go check it out medically.
+These situations can be upsetting but not necessarily a real depression—possibly a job loss, a divorce, the death of a loved one, etc. If you think you might be experiencing signs of depression, please first pray about it, and if you feel a confirmation that you might be having symptoms of depression, go check it out medically.

-There are some treatments and medications that can help.
+Some treatments and medications can help.
 Do not take medication unless it is the last resort.
 But if you have to, then take it as prescribed and do other things to take care of yourself like exercise, eating healthy, getting enough sleep, avoid alcohol and other drugs, and be sure to pray and walk closely with the Lord.
 Psalm 23:1-6

 When you’re depressed, things may feel hopeless, it is a feeling that is hard to explain, but if you have signs of depression, you will notice the difference compared to when you feel your usual self.
 With spiritual help, support, and encouragement, you can get better.
-I was very depressed, and my doctor suggested me to take Cymbalta for a while, and I am so glad I did.
-In a while, I felt from the point of total despair to a depression that was more manageable, and I thank God for that!
+I was very depressed, and my doctor suggested taking Cymbalta for a while, and I am so glad I did.
+In a while, I felt from the point of total despair to a more manageable depression, and I thank God for that!